Trump names Bush-era veteran and policy newcomer to posts

-President-elect Donald Trump appointed an experienced hand from the George W. Bush era to his national security circle Tuesday and a figure from the Trump Organization to make international deals.
+President-elect Donald Trump on Tuesday appointed an experienced hand from the George W. Bush era to his national security circle and a figure from the Trump Organization to make international deals.

-Thomas Bossert will become as assistant to the president for homeland security and counterterrorism.
-A statement from Trump's transition team said Bossert will advise the president on issues related to homeland security, counterterrorism, and cybersecurity, and coordinate the Cabinet's process for making and executing policy in those areas.
+Thomas Bossert will become an assistant to the president for homeland security and counterterrorism.
+A statement from Trump's transition team said Bossert will advise the president on issues related to homeland security, counterterrorism and cybersecurity, and coordinate the Cabinet's process for making and executing policy in those areas.

 The position notably "is being elevated and restored to its independent status alongside the national security adviser," the statement said.
 Policymakers have long debated whether such national security jobs should operate independently from the White House.